 Fragile X–Associated Tremor/Ataxia Syndrome

-In men over 50, tremors in the hands develop first, followed by loss of coordination, slowed movements, decreased facial expression, and sometimes memory loss.
+Tremors in the hands commonly develop first, followed by loss of coordination, slowed movements, decreased facial expression, and eventually dementia.

 Genetic testing can confirm the diagnosis.